Welcome, Seeker of Forbidden Knowledge, to Thursday's simpler puzzle, week 3 of the year 2026.

 Congratulations!

-The Coroner is frog-marched into a constabulary wagon and driven off to meet his fate.
+The Icebreaker Pilot is frog-marched into a constabulary wagon and driven off to meet his fate.

 All the suspect's details:

-The murderer was the Coroner, using the Whaling Harpoon, at the Speakeasy .
+The murderer was the Icebreaker Pilot, using the Poisoned Rations, at the Main Lab Dome .

 All the suspect's details: